 This volume calendars the papers relating to Ireland from 1641 to 1660 in the High Court of Admiralty files held in the National Archives at Kew in London.
 The calendar continues on from that edited by John C. Appleby in 1992.
 The period covered by this calendar was one of intense maritime activity in the seas around Ireland.
 The war at sea dominates High Court of Admiralty records concerning Ireland from the outbreak of the Ulster rising in October 1641 to the surrender of Inishboffin Island to Cromwellian forces in July 1653.
 As well as the naval conflict these documents shed light on a range of mid-seventeenth century maritime issues including trade to and from Ireland, ship ownership and seamen, the development of naval technologies, privateering and naval administration.
-ISBN 978-1-906865-14-6, xvi + 402 pp, €50, 2011 Elaine Murphy lectures in history at the University of Plymouth.
-She previously worked on the 1641 Depositions project at Trinity College Dublin. - 'Amongst the most interesting examinations are those describing the extension of maritime conflict to the land...
+ISBN 978-1-906865-14-6, xvi + 402 pp, €50, 2011 'Amongst the most interesting examinations are those describing the extension of maritime conflict to the land...
 Elaine Murphy is to be commended for bringing this body of original material to light.' - J. MANNION, INTERNATIONAL JOURNAL OF MARITIME HISTORY 'This 1641 to 1660 Admiralty Calendar will be consulted for decades to come as a source book of mid-seventeenth century social and economic life.' - KEVIN COSTELLO, UCD Calendar of material relating to Ireland from the High Court of Admiralty examinations, 1536-1641 John Appleby, editor

 This calendar of the High Court of Admiralty examinations makes available a wide body of material, much of which was previously unknown or inaccessible to students of Irish history.
 This material covers a broad range of subjects including trade, shipping, fishing, piracy and privateering.
 It also sheds light on the commercial interest of Irish merchants, and on the activities of Dutch and English merchants in Ireland during the sixteenth and early seventeenth centuries.
 As such it will be a invaluable resource for students of maritime history and those with interests in related economic, social or colonial themes.
-ISBN 978-1-874280-03-3, xxi + 375 pp, €50, 1992 John Appleby lectures in history at Liverpool Hope University and has published widely on aspects of English and Irish maritime and colonial history during the sixteenth and seventeenth century.
-SPECIAL OFFER Buy the Appleby & Murphy volumes together for €70 ISBN 978-1-906865-67-2 Calendar of Inquisitions formerly in the Office of the Chief Remembrancer of the Exchequer prepared from the MSS of the Irish Record Commission Margaret C. Griffith, editor
+ISBN 978-1-874280-03-3, xxi + 375 pp, €50, 1992 SPECIAL OFFER Buy the Appleby & Murphy volumes together for €70 ISBN 978-1-906865-67-2 Calendar of Inquisitions formerly in the Office of the Chief Remembrancer of the Exchequer prepared from the MSS of the Irish Record Commission Margaret C. Griffith, editor